What programs offer internships as options or requirements?

 The list of programs can be seen on the internships page.

 When are interns available?
 How many hours do they need to do?

 As an FVCC college course, start and end dates for the internship follow the same semester begin and end dates as other classes.
 It’s best to begin preparing for an intern the prior semester.
 Ideally, a signed Internship Agreement will be in place the prior semester with an agreed upon start date, usually the first or second week of the semester.

 Can you pay an intern?

 Yes!
 Internships can be paid or unpaid.
-The need for compensation is dependent upon the nature of the student’s position and whether or not it meets the criteria noted below under the Fair Labor Standards Act.
-Every situation is different ~ please discuss this and other legalities with the Career Development Coordinator.
+The need for compensation is dependent upon the nature of the student’s position and whether or not it meets the criteria under the Fair Labor Standards Act.
+Every situation is different ~ please discuss this and other legalities with the Career Advisor.

 Do I have to provide Worker’s Compensation?

 In a paid internship, interns are considered employees of the business/organization and the employer must cover the intern under their worker’s compensation policy.
-In an unpaid internship, if the internship meets FLSA criteria and is approved by the Career Development Coordinator, FVCC provide worker’s compensation for the student.
+In an unpaid internship, if the internship meets FLSA criteria and is approved by the Career Advisor, FVCC provide worker’s compensation for the student.

 Be sure to note this on the signed Internship Agreement, along with the salary provided in a paid internship.

 What are my training & paperwork responsibilities as an internship provider?